theNewDynamic/gohugo-theme-ananke/README.md

 In order to add an unkown service (absent from the list above), you simply need to add all three settings to `ananke_socials`: name, url, label, color, and optionally add an icon file matching the `name` to the `assets/ananke/socials` directory.
 In the absence of an icon, the theme will print the service's label.

+### Content indexing

+If the theme is ran in [production](#production), pages will be indexed by search engines.
+To prevent indexing on some given pages, add `private: true` to its Front Matter.

 ### Update font or body classes

 The theme is set, by default, to use a near-white background color and the "Avenir" or serif typeface.
 You can change these in your config file with the `body_classes` parameter, like this: